ZMelliti/ZMelliti/README.md

 ## 🛠️ Tech Stack & Tools

 Here are some of the fantastic tools and technologies I love to work with — and this is just a glimpse of what’s under the hood! 🚀
-From backend to frontend, databases to devops, these help power the magic behind the scenes. ✨
+From robust backend engines to slick frontends and beyond, these help power the magic behind the scenes. 🪄

 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)
 ![Spring Boot](https://img.shields.io/badge/Spring_Boot-6DB33F?style=for-the-badge&logo=spring-boot&logoColor=white)